Skip to main content

 Dr. Li and Dr. Tang presented two posters at the Annual meeting of UNC HIV Cure Center.
 Congrats to Dr. Li and Dr. Tang.

-Ms. Michera Gentry joined Jiang lab as an undergraduate student Research Assistant.
+Ms. Michera Gentry joined Jiang’s lab as an undergraduate student Research Assistant.
 Welcome Michera.

 Dr. Dajiang Li joined the lab.
 Dr. Li is an experienced virologist and molecular biologist working on EBV and KHSV.
-He was a Research Assistant Professor in the University of Utah.
+He was a Research Assistant Professor at the University of Utah.
 Welcome Dajiang.